 "Love it Love it Love it is an online boutique that sells outfits for children aged nought to five," she continues.
 "Our clothes are bright, colourful and attractive.
-We only launched the website in April 2010, but already I'm delighted with the response."
+We launched the website in April 2010 and I'm delighted with the response."

 The business is based in Newcastle, where Ruth was born.
 "When I was 18 I left to go to Liverpool University, where I studied psychology.
 I considered becoming a clinical psychologist, but my heart wasn't in it."

 After graduating, she temped in HR and recruitment, before moving to London to work in graduate and management development for Woolworths.
 "At 25, I realised I'd fallen into HR rather than wanting to do it, so it was time for a rethink.
 I went back to college in Manchester to study cognitive science."

 Soon afterwards, she joined PricewaterhouseCoopers as a management consultant.
 "I did that for nine years and loved it - the travelling, meeting people, working on interesting projects - exactly what I was looking for."
 Then in 2003, Ruth became pregnant with her first daughter, Evie.
 After a year's maternity leave, she returned to work.
 "Things changed dramatically.
 The life of a busy consultant just didn't fit with being a new mum.

 "It's different for mothers, I think," Ruth reflects.
 "People make assumptions.
 I'd been a rising star, but not any more.
 It didn't seem the same for male colleagues, who'd become new dads.
 That said, some had to work away from their families for months on end, but thankfully, I didn't."